talmeym/regurgitator-core-xml/README.md

 a decision step, when executed, first evaluates all of its rules to see which pass, then determines which of the passed rules should have their corresponding steps executed, using its ``rules behaviour``. the default decision rules behaviour is ``FIRST_MATCH`` whereby the first rule that passes dictates the step to be executed.

-a rule has one or more conditions to be satisfied to make the rule pass. each condition evaluates the value of a parameter within the execution message, specified by the ``source`` attribute. each condition has a ``condition behaviour`` that dictates the manner in which the parameter's value is evaluated against the operand. the example above uses the ``equals`` condition behaviour.
+a rule has one or more conditions to be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` attribute. each condition has a ``condition behaviour`` that dictates the manner in which the parameter's value is evaluated against the operand. the example above uses the ``equals`` condition behaviour.

 the behaviour of a condition can also be specified as a child element of the parent condition, as below: